Pituophis: Nomenclature

+πίτυς (pítus, "pine"), and ὄφις (óphis, "snake").

 Geographic range

 Species and subspecies within the genus Pituophis are found throughout Mexico, the Southern and Western United States and Western Canada.

 Description

 All species of Pituophis are large and powerfully built.
 The head is relatively small in proportion to the body and it is only slightly distinct from the neck.
 The rostral is enlarged and elongated, imparting a characteristic somewhat pointed shape to the head.
 All the species occurring in the United States have four prefrontals instead of the usual two.

 Modified epiglottis

 In all snakes of the genus Pituophis, the epiglottis is peculiarly modified so that it is thin, erect and flexible.
-When a stream of air is forced from the trachea, the epiglottis vibrates, thereby producing the peculiarly loud, hoarse hissing for which bullsnakes, gopher snakes and pine snakes are well known.
+When a stream of air is forced from the trachea, the epiglottis vibrates, thereby producing the peculiarly loud, hoarse hissing for which bullsnakes, gopher snakes, and pine snakes are well known.